Cold & Flu Season for Medically Complex Families: 5 Systems That Actually Help

 It means:

-• Every temp check means rearranging a week’s worth of appointments
+Every temperature check means rearranging a week’s worth of appointments.

 And you are the one holding it all together.
 This is why caregiver burnout support is essential — especially from December through March.